About

 The Fund is an incorporated charity (Charity Commission No. 1129597, Company Registration No. 6876186).

-The Director of the LMB, Jan Löwe (Structural Studies Division) is Chairman of the Trustees, and the other Directors/Trustees are currently Kevin Moreton (LMB Chief Operating Officer), Anne Bertolotti (Head of Division, Neurobiology Division), Madeline Lancaster (Group Leader, Cell Biology Division) and Leo James (Group Leader, PNAC Division).
+The Director of the LMB, Jan Löwe (Structural Studies Division) is Chairman of the Trustees, and the other Directors/Trustees are currently David Brittain, Anne Bertolotti (Head of Division, Neurobiology Division), Madeline Lancaster (Group Leader, Cell Biology Division) and Leo James (Group Leader, PNAC Division).

 Registered Office: